 The importance of Worle as a local centre is well known.
 In the 18th century, the local woollen industry expanded to include a trade in cotton and people would have come from all over the area to buy materials.
 As Weston started to grow, Worle became village Weston’s shopping centre and the local commercial centre for the outlying villages, containing a General Supply Store at the top of the Scaurs and other essential trades.
 At one time Weston’s postal address was “near Worle”.

-1726: Gunning’s Store; Manchester House, Spinners Cottages, Tower House and Rhondda House at the top of the Scaurs are all C18.
+1726: Manchester House, on the corner of Lower Kewstoke Road and Church Road, was built.
+It was later known as Worle Supply Stores, Stall Corner and then Spinners Stores before becoming Gunnings Stores when Ivy Spinner married Henry Gunning.
+Tower View at the top of the Scaurs is also 18th century.
 Facing Manchester Square is Maywood House, a late 18th century building.
 The intersecting roads in this area enclose a space that was once used for playing bowls and may once have been the village green.
+The area became known locally as Manchester Square.

 1765: Worle Mill (which closed 1870)